 - Using leveraged trading

 You may find the following resources useful on your journey to becoming a successful eToro trader:

 - eToro Trading Academy

-If you have used this guide and found it helpful, I’d be very grateful if you can share it with your friends
+If you have used this eToro guide and found the review helpful, please share it with your friends.

 Thank you, good luck and happy trading!